Raphire/SusAlert/README.md

 # SusAlert
 SusAlert is an alt1 toolkit app for the croesus fight, it keeps track of croesus' attacks and warns you before they happen.

-**Please note that this plugin is still in a pre-release state and may contain bugs.**

 ![SusAlert-MainWindow](/assets/mainscreen.png)

 ## How to use